 Another key aspect of ORM is reaching out to the key influencers and opinion-makers in your niche to engage them in building your online reputation.

 Influencer marketing has become a huge business over the last few years because of the impact that online influencers have on consumer behavior.
 Companies are investing hundreds of thousands of dollars in engaging micro-influencers who are popular in small sub-niches.
+If you want to learn more about influencer marketing, check out this website.
+It’s surprising how popular influencer marketing is becoming!

 Getting these influencers on board with your ORM strategy can speed up your progress and help you achieve better results faster.